 How Can You Get Certified in Cardiovascular Interventional Radiography?

-ARRT stands for American Registry of Radiologic Technologists.
+ARRT® stands for The American Registry of Radiologic Technologists®.
 It’s the leading credentialing organization that recognizes qualified individuals in interventional procedures, radiation therapy, and medical imaging.

 There are multiple accredited education institutions where you may acquire the education that you need to become certified.
 Either way, you want to make sure that you get accredited from a school that all the states recognize so that you don’t run the risk of losing your certification, should you move.